Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 Lastly, I want something that doesn’t require external software or configuration.

 Firstly because I would like external third party users in the community to be able to easily pick this ASIC up and start using it.
-But that becomes increasingly more difficult once I start involving custom software.
-So I am aiming for something that is as close to plug and play as possible with ease of use being a measure of success.
+And that becomes increasingly difficult as soon as I start involving custom software.
+I am aiming for something that is as close to plug and play as possible with ease of use being a measure of success.

 Not to say that the community won’t be unable to compile and flash my custom embedded abominations, just that their willingness to do decreases exponentially with each extra step.

 Secondly because I am once again working on a very tight schedule and that custom software support adds significant amounts of time to both the pre-tapeout and bringup workloads.
+(And, let not forget we are still talking about a single person's project here.)
 This would be especially true for this ethernet switch project since I would aim to be compatible with a widely adopted open source switch management software and protocol like [SNMP](https://en.wikipedia.org/wiki/Simple_Network_Management_Protocol) for monitoring or SSH for monitoring and configuration.

 Support for these protocols are not at the level of something I can trivially implement in hardware, especially for SSH, and the best design decision would be to offload to a CPU.
 So either integrate an on chip CPU on the ASIC or, build a custom interface to an external MCU and offload all these requests to it.
 Both options involve a significant software effort and with the on chip CPU also promising a huge design effort and even more area usage.
 At which point, I am approaching the planned architecture of the router rather than the first generation of the switch.